ytcxxx/Metu/README.md

 # Metu
 Crawl toutiao's images and download them
-Save the informations of pictures' url and title
+Save the informations of pictures' url and title to MongoDB
 Save the pictures to local.